AlexanderMakarov/am-budget-view/README.md

 # Limitations

-- Application does not have currencies exchange rates source other than transactions files you provide to it.
-  Because it is designed to work completely offline.
+- Application does not have currencies exchange rates source other than those which are provided by transactions files - it is designed to work completely offline.
-  While it performs quite precise conversions using only scarse information from transaction files.
+  While it still performs quite precise conversions using only scarse information from transaction files.
   It converts currencies with direct exchange rates first, next with best multi-hop conversion option found by Dijkstra algorithm.
-Precision is measured as a number of days between current day and each exchange rate date used for conversion hop, with one exception - even if target date is the same date where we have direct exchange rate then precision would be 1, because precision 0 means "no conversion", i.e. transaction currency is a target currency.
+Precision is almost always measured as a number of days between current day and each exchange rate date used for conversion hop.
+  The only exception here is when target date is the same date where we have direct exchange rate then precision still would be 1, because precision 0 means "no conversion", i.e. transaction currency is a target currency.
 - Application does not support a way to categorize transactions in a different way for different accounts/banks.
+- Application can't (and won't) download files from banks itself - it is designed to work completely offline.
+  See "scripts" folder for such capabilities.

 # Contributions